This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Independent advice from motorhomers and not motorhome hire companies!

-Hiring a motorhome is a great way to try out the lifestyle before you buy or for a cost-effective holiday in the comfort and safety of a home from home.
-Find out everything you need to know to enjoy the perfect motorhome rental.
+Hiring a motorhome is a great way to test the lifestyle before committing to a purchase, or simply enjoy a cost-effective holiday with all the comfort and security of a home from home.
+Find out everything you need to know to plan the perfect motorhome rental.

 Choosing the Right Motorhome to Hire

-Most motorhome hire UK companies offer both campervans and motorhomes.
+Most motorhome hire companies in the UK offer both campervans and motorhomes.
 What’s the difference between the two?

 Campervan Features

-Driving a campervan is just like driving a large car and will be more fuel-efficient than a motorhome.
+On the road, a campervan feels much like driving a larger car, and it is generally more fuel-efficient than a motorhome.

 Motorhome Features